CWU-VKD-LAB/.github/profile/README.md

 | DV            | Previous DV version. | GLC-L | [Link](https://github.com/CWU-VKD-LAB/DV1.0) |

-**(This chart is a work in progress, to our lab members, please feel free to update with your own work.)**
+**(This chart is a work in progress, to our lab contributors, please feel free to update with your own work.)**

 ### Issue Reporting